 Year – 6 credits

-Prerequisite: successful completion of Algebra 2 with Geometry, Year 1; may be taken concurrently with Algebra 2 with Geometry, Year 1 with permission.
+Prerequisite: successful completion of Geometry; may be taken concurrently with Geometry, with permission.
 In this course, students represent and analyze mathematical situations numerically, graphically, and symbolically, building on the concepts and skills developed in Algebra 1.
 Students use a variety of symbolic representations to model problem situations, including both explicitly defined and recursively defined functions.
 In addition, students begin to investigate and compare the properties of classes of functions and their graphs, including polynomial, exponential, logarithmic, and conic functions.
 The mathematics modeling program GeoGebra is an integral part of the course.
 With this program, students are able to plot and manipulate algebraic functions in order to explore their properties.
 Students will maintain proficiencies developed in Algebra 1 as well as learn to solve non-linear equations involving polynomial or exponential expressions.
 The course emphasizes using mathematical models to represent and understand quantitative relationships and to solve problems.

 Year - 6 credits

-Prerequisite: Successful completion of Algebra 2 with Geometry, Year 2 or equivalent.
+Prerequisite: Successful completion of Algebra 2 or equivalent.
 This course provides students with an applications-oriented, investigative curriculum in which they analyze complex situations and use technology to solve problems and enhance their understanding of mathematics.
 Problem contexts provide an introduction to the mathematics used in engineering, the physical and life sciences, business, finance, and computer science.
 Mathematical topics include mathematical modeling, properties of functions and their graphs, and an in-depth study of classes of functions including exponential, logarithmic, trigonometric, polynomial, and rational functions.
 Additional topics will be included as time allows.
-This course lays a foundation to support future course work in mathematics, including Calculus and Statistics.
+This course lays a foundation to support future coursework in mathematics, including Calculus and Statistics.

 Year - 6 credits